Reno

 Multifamily Programs

-At this time, NV Energy and Southwest Gas do not offer energy efficiency programs targeted at multifamily properties.
+At this time, NV Energy does not offer energy efficiency programs targeted at multifamily properties.

-NV Energy does not provide building managers with automated benchmarking data through ENERGY STAR Portfolio Manager for multitenant commercial or multifamily buildings.
+NV Energy does not provide building managers with automated benchmarking data for multitenant commercial or multifamily buildings.

 The city’s 2017 Sustainability Report includes a greenhouse gas inventory with some community energy emissions data.
 The City of Reno does not regularly collect community-wide energy usage data at the aggregate level for community planning and evaluation purposes.
 The City of Reno does not advocate for better access to utility data for ratepayers or the establishment of data-sharing agreements between the city and its utilities.